 1. If you can, plan your trip a minimum of 180 in advanced.

-Now, I am sounding like a hypocrite here.
-I am going to Disney World next week, and I booked my vacation a mere 24 days in advanced.
-This is very unusual for me, considering my vacations are booked months and months in advance.
-Anyway, that’s beside the point and I will talk about that in another blog post.
-To get back to the point, if you are planning to book a Disney vacation, try your hardest for it to be 180 days in advance!
-The reasoning behind this is because Disney allows you to book dining reservations starting at 180 days in advanced.
+If you are planning to book a Disney vacation, try your hardest to book it a minimum of 180 days in advance!
+The reasoning behind this is because Disney allows you to book dining reservations starting at 180 days in advance.
 And yes, certain restaurants will book out that early.
 So if you have your heart set on a certain restaurant, make sure to book it in advance!

 2. There is not a ton of shade.